krfong916/peoples-instinctive-travels-and-the-paths-of-distributed-systems/README.md

 - Implement the flavors of Paxos and use Jepsen testing framework
 - Belief States and Formal Verification of a program... with energy grid and mission critical applications
-- Consensus implementations under the Byzantine Fault Model
+- Consensus protocol implementations under the Byzantine Fault Model
+- Rust implementation of e2e encryption protocol

 If you have ideas, shoot me an [email 📧](mailto:krfong@ucsc.edu?subject=[Distributed-Systems-Repo])